Inspection of Composite Materials

 - Chemical Reaction

-This approach is widely spread for honeycomb assessment.
-Such structures can be inspected with two set of dry probes apart from each other.
-Such approach it able to detect disbound of the panel from the core.
+Through Transmission Inspection is an approach used for the inspection of honeycomb structures, Such structures can be inspected with two set of dry probes apart from each other.
+Such approach it able to detect disbonding of the panel from the core material.

-Sonatest developed a unique and automated indication sizing too, wich allow the inspector to quickly find and size unforeseeable indication shape.
-UTmap defective zone algorithms based on amplitude or time-of-flight fully editable criteria.
-The algorithm give visual feedback of the defective area while sending dimensional information about the defect such as depth, width, length, global area…
+Sizing of defects found in composite materials can be challenging, to aid in this task Sonatest developed an automated indication sizing tool within the UTmap software, which allows the inspector to quickly find and size indications of all shapes.
+UTmap defective zone algorithms based on amplitude or time-of-flight signals use fully editable detection criteria.
+The algorithm gives visual feedback of the defective area while sending dimensional information about the defect such as depth, width, length, global area etc.